| Vehicle | R_full (Ω) | R_empty (Ω) | Volts Full (1kΩ Pull-up) | Volts Empty (1kΩ Pull-up) | # of Senders |

 | VW GTI (2006–2020) | 350 | 50 | 1.30V | 0.24V | 1 |

-Wiring: They will all be 2 wire senders, and sometimes there are two that are connected in series.
+Wiring: They will all be 2-wire senders, and sometimes there are two that are connected in series.
 You'll need to consult your manufacturer's repair manual or wire diagram to mimic or tap into the factory wiring.

 Voltages: The voltages on the adjacent chart should be verified, but they're likely correct.

-Configuration: Follow the settings in the adjacent picture in order to trigger the fuel light bulb on.
-This creates a generic condition that will enable your fuel warning light when the fuel level reaches 9L or less.
+Configuration: Use the settings shown in the adjacent picture to trigger the fuel warning light bulb.
+This creates a generic condition that activates the light when the fuel level reaches 9 L or less.

-About: As far as I know this can only be done in a Haltech ECU since they're the only ECUs that I know of with built-in OBD2 DTCs.
-This will trigger a check engine light if your fuel level drops below a certain voltage on your sensor.
+As far as known, this can only be implemented natively in a Haltech ECU, as they are the only ECUs with built-in OBD2-style DTC support for triggering a check engine light based on fuel level sensor voltage.